KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

       <td>Yes</td>
       <td>String</td>
       <td>
-The style of this path's button.
-Requires that the parent path is a `BUTTONS` path.
+The style of this step's button.
+Requires that the parent step is a `BUTTONS` step.
 Must be one of the following:
 - `PRIMARY`
 - `SECONDARY`